8 Reasons an Electric Oven Smells Strange

 Using oven liners or baking trays can minimise spillage and make cleaning easier.

-• Burning plastic or rubber smells may indicate wiring issues.
+• Burning plastic or rubber can indicate an overheating connection, wire or component.

 7. Dirty Oven Filters or Vents